-- Click Add to enter the enterprise administrator credentials.
+- Select Add to enter the enterprise administrator credentials.

-On the Device operating systems page, select the operating systems used by devices in your Active Directory environment, and then click Next.
+On the Device operating systems page, select the operating systems that devices in your Active Directory environment use, and then select Next.

-On the Ready to configure page, click Configure.
+On the Ready to configure page, select Configure.

-If some of your domain-joined devices are Windows down-level devices, you need to:
+If some of your domain-joined devices are Windows downlevel devices, you must:

 - Configure the local intranet settings for device registration